LunarSamurai/Minecraft-Ez-PZ-Server-Auto-Ingestor/README.md

 # 🎮 Minecraft EZ-PZ Server Manager - For Da Bois

 A high-performance, feature-rich Minecraft server manager written in Go with a beautiful terminal UI, CurseForge modpack support, and comprehensive server management features.
+All you need is a directory called /server, unzip your modpack in there, and run this bad boy against that.... just like that...
+EZ PZ

 ![Demo](screenshots/Screenshot_2025-12-04_013510.png)